 Some people also fish for compliments by pretending they are not as good as they actually are to get people to praise them when they do well.
 One good example of someone fishing for compliments this way would be a player who is good at a particular sport pretending they aren’t that good, so you have to compliment their performance when they win.

-- An inferiority complex
+- They have insecurities or an inferiority complex

 - They are narcissistic